matgyver/matgyver.github.com/index.md

 </ul>

 ## Projects
 A vast majority of my projects are now hosted on GitHub.
 So the best thing to do is to go to my [GitHub page](http://github.com/matgyver).
 Eventually I plan to make GitHub pages for each project and then I will link those from this site.
+In the meantime, a list of my projects is also below.

+{{site.github.public_repositories}}